Rovibrational computations for He$_2^+$ X $\Sigma_\mathrm{u}^+$ including non-adiabatic, relativistic and QED corrections: Computational details

 \paragraph{Converging the electronic energy; PEC generation} The electronic energy was converged for the $\rho=2$~bohr internuclear distance (Table~\ref{tab:elconv}) by increasing the fECG basis set size and with extensive optimisation cycles of the non-linear basis function parameters.
 Since it is computed in a variational procedure, it is an upper bound to the exact electronic energy.
 Its value in the largest basis set ($\Nb=2250$) is estimated to be within (an upper bound) 10~n$\Eh$ of the exact electronic energy.

 Starting from the basis parametrisation, which has been extensively optimised for $\rho=2$~bohr, we generated the potential energy curve by making consecutive small displacements of the nuclear geometry.
 After every geometry displacement, we have rescaled the $\bos{s}$ shift vectors of the fECGs in proportion to the geometry change and have carried out repeated refinement (Powell) cycles to optimise the basis parameters by minimisation of the energy for that nuclear geometry \cite{CeRy95,FeKoMa20,FeMa22h3}.
 We first computed the PEC points over the [0.3,10]~bohr interval with a 0.05~bohr step size.
-This set was extended with points up to 16.5~bohr with a 0.1~bohr step size, and then, to 100.50~bohr with a 1~bohr step size.
+This set was extended with points up to 16.5~bohr with a 0.1~bohr step size, and then, (with an exploratory purpose) to 100.50~bohr with a 1~bohr step size.
 As a result of the consecutive basis generation and reoptimization procedure, we think that the relative precision of the PEC in a `small neighbourhood', \emph{e.g.,} near the bottom of the PEC minimum, is smaller than the absolute convergence error.
 At every PEC point, we computed post-BO corrections, relativistic and QED corrections, and also the finite-nuclear size correction.

 \paragraph{Post-BO corrections} The DBOC was computed according to Eq.~\eqref{eq:dboc}.
-Table~\ref{tab:elconv} shows the convergence of the total electronic angular momentum terms; the total electronic momentum term converges similarly fast.
+Table~\ref{tab:elconv} shows the convergence of the total electronic angular momentum terms; they converge relatively fast.
 The largest numerical uncertainty is due to the $\rho$ second derivative term, which is computed by numerical differentiation with respect to $\rho$.
-It is performed by rescaling the $\bos{s}$ shift vectors of the fECGs in proportion to the $\rho\pm\delta\rho$ variation, and it is very fast and sufficiently accurate (0.000\ 1~$\cm$ or less numerical uncertainty).
+It is performed by rescaling the $\bos{s}$ shift vectors of the fECGs in proportion to the $\rho\pm\delta\rho$ variation, and it is sufficiently accurate (causing 0.000\ 1~$\cm$ or less numerical uncertainty in the rovibrational intervals).

 The non-adiabatic rotational and vibrational mass correction terms \cite{Ma18he2p,FeKoMa20} were converged by extensive variational optimisation of the auxiliary basis set representing the reduced resolvent in Eqs.~\eqref{eq:mvib} and \eqref{eq:mrot}.
 The auxiliary basis sets were of $\Sigma_\text{u}^+$ and $\Pi_\text{u}$ symmetry for the vibrational and rotational mass correction, respectively.
-The mass correction terms are estimated to be accurate to $5\cdot10^{-4}$~$m_\text{el}$.
+The mass correction terms are estimated to be accurate to $5\cdot10^{-4}$~$m_\text{el}$ over the $\rho\in[0.3,10]$~bohr interval.